Ma-Pe-Ma/Betting-Competition/ReadMe.md

 The application automatically updates its result database after every match (but the update can be invoked manually too).

-Note: the [self-hosted](#self-hosting) apache solution does not support these features yet.

 ### Additional scopes for the admins
 This section only appears for admins they have permission to do this additional tasks: